Mortimer333/Dito/documentation/OBSERVABLES.md

 }
 ```
 As you might notice this library allows for a lot of manual interaction with core components and allows to
 overwrite script decisions with your own.
 It's all about control and flexibility.
+Although I would like to find
+way to check if any property in object was changed without any performance sacrifice :/ (I'm not setting `Proxy` on each
+attribute).

 [{{ Executables }} >](EXECUTABLES.md)